berndab/neural_network/README.md

 ## Analysis

 ### Feature Elimination
-The EIN and name fields were eliminated because they are identity field and are not consider model features.
-The STATUS and  SPECIAL_CONSIDERATIONS because they have no predictive value.
-These are  dichotomous feature where 99.99% of the data rows have a STATUS value of 1 and 99.92% of the data rows have a SPECIAL_CONSIDERATIONS	value of N. These features have no predictive value because almost 100% of the data rows have the same value.
+The EIN and NAME features were eliminated because they are identity field and are not consider model features.
+The value distribution of the STATUS and SPECIAL_CONSIDERATIONS features were examined.
+These features are dichotomous values and 99.99% of the STATUS feature rows have a value of 1 and 99.92% of the SPECIAL_CONSIDERATIONS feature rows have a value N. Because these features have almost 100% of the data rows with the same value, they offer no predictive value to the model and were eliminated from the data set.

 ### Static Features